What Buildings Cost 2/3: Who Pays?

 The journal Health Affairs puts it most directly: this neglect “shifts the costs of poor health from inadequate housing onto the medical profession.”

-Buildings are the last major industry where the polluter doesn’t pay.
-The science has been clear for forty years and the costs are quantified.
-But as long as indoor air is treated as a private matter, the bill stays with the healthcare system.
+With tobacco and lead paint it took decades before the polluter was held accountable.
+With buildings the science has been clear for forty years and the costs are quantified.
+As long as indoor air is treated as a private matter the bill stays with the healthcare system.